PiwanSama/portfolio/README.md

 ## Contact Me

 I am open to collaborations, job opportunities, and discussions related to data analysis and beyond.
-Feel free to reach out to me via email piwan.summerlee@gmail.com, and [LinkedIn]( https://www.linkedin.com/in/piwan-samalie/).
+Feel free to reach out to me via email at spiwan@andrew.cmu.edu, and connect with me on [LinkedIn]( https://www.linkedin.com/in/piwan-samalie/).
 I look forward to hearing from you!